zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 }
 ```

-This composite component's render() is either going to return a primitive element or a component element.
-Currently Feact can't handle this, if `asTitle` was true, FeactCompositeComponentWrapper would give FeactDOMComponent a non-native element, and FeactDOMComponent would blow up.
-Let's fix FeactCompositeComponentWrapper:
+This composite component's render() is either going to return a primitive element or a composite component element.
+Currently Feact can't handle this, if `asTitle` was true, `FeactCompositeComponentWrapper` would give `FeactDOMComponent` a non-native element, and `FeactDOMComponent` would blow up.
+Let's fix `FeactCompositeComponentWrapper`

 ```javascript
 class FeactCompositeComponentWrapper {